Pinocchio (1940 film): Initial release

 The film's 1940 theatrical trailer.

 Upon its release, Pinocchio received widespread critical acclaim.
-Frank S. Nugent of The New York Times gave the film five out of five stars, saying "Pinocchio is here at last, is every bit as fine as we had prayed it would be—if not finer—and that it is as gay and clever and delightful a fantasy as any well-behaved youngster or jaded oldster could hope to see."
+Frank S. Nugent of The New York Times gave the film five out of five stars, saying "Pinocchio is here at last, is every bit as fine as we had prayed it would be—if not finer—and ... it is as gay and clever and delightful a fantasy as any well-behaved youngster or jaded oldster could hope to see."
 Time magazine gave the film a positive review, stating "In craftsmanship and delicacy of drawing and coloring, in the articulation of its dozens of characters, in the greater variety and depth of its photographic effects, it tops the high standard Snow White set.
 The charm, humor and loving care with which it treats its inanimate characters puts it in a class by itself."

 Variety praised the animation as superior to Snow Whites writing the "[a]nimation is so smooth that cartoon figures carry impression of real persons and settings rather than drawings to onlooker."
 In summary, they felt Pinocchio "will stand on [its] own as a substantial piece of entertainment for young and old, providing attention through its perfection in animation and photographic effects.
 The Hollywood Reporter wrote "Pinocchio is entertainment for every one of every age, so completely charming and delightful that there is profound regret when it reaches the final fade-out.
 Since comparisons will be inevitable, it may as well be said at once that, from a technical standpoint, conception and production, this picture is infinitely superior to Snow White."